Constructing Witnesses for Lower Bounds on Behavioural Distances: Conclusions and Future Work

-A more general option, which we have already been exploring, is to take a coalgebraic view and use the definition of codensity lifting~\cite{DBLP:journals/lmcs/KatsumataSU18,DBLP:journals/logcom/SprungerKDH21} and its suitability for capturing quantitative notions of equivalence to provide a sound and complete derivation system for many of these systems at once.
+A more general option is to take a coalgebraic view and use the definition of codensity lifting~\cite{DBLP:journals/lmcs/KatsumataSU18,DBLP:journals/logcom/SprungerKDH21} and its suitability for capturing quantitative notions of equivalence to provide a sound and complete derivation system for many of these systems at once.
 The existing work on corresponding expressive logics~\cite{DBLP:conf/lics/KomoridaKKRH21} then gives us a starting point for providing a general version of the construction in \cref{sec:ftop}.
-We would also like to investigate the connection to strategies in quantitative bisimulation games as developed in~\cite{DBLP:journals/ngc/KomoridaKHKHEH22}.
 Another approach in the same vein is to use the theory of Kantorovich functors developed in~\cite{DBLP:conf/fossacs/GoncharovHNSW23}, used to obtain characteristic logics also in the quantitative setting.

+We would also like to investigate the connection to strategies in quantitative bisimulation games studied in~\cite{DBLP:conf/concur/KonigM18,explaingames} and developed for codensity bisimulations in~\cite{DBLP:journals/ngc/KomoridaKHKHEH22}.

+In all these cases, the efficient computation of proofs and distinguishing formulas would be an interesting extension.
+There are a number of works in the qualitative setting (beyond the already discussed~\cite{DBLP:conf/fossacs/RadyB23}) which could provide inspiration.
+For LTSs and branching bisimulation, computing (minimal) distinguishing formulas has been investigated by Martens and Groote~\cite{DBLP:conf/concur/0001G23,DBLP:conf/birthday/0001G24}.
+K\"onig, Mika-Michalski and Schr\"oder use coalgebraic techniques to develop algorithms for computing strategies in bisimulation games and transforming these into distinguishing formulas~\cite{DBLP:conf/cmcs/0001MS20}.
+Wi{\ss}mann, Milius and Schr\"oder give a coalgebraic algorithm related to partition refinement which constructs modal formulas characterising behavioural equivalence classes~\cite{DBLP:journals/lmcs/WissmannMS22}.

-An alternative approach to improving the robustness of probabilistic bisimilarity, are approximate bisimulations, such as \(\varepsilon\)-bisimilarity.
+An alternative approach to improving the robustness of probabilistic bisimilarity, are approximate bisimulations, such as: \(\varepsilon\)-bisimilarity~\cite{DBLP:conf/qest/DesharnaisLT08}; \(\varepsilon\)-APB~\cite{DBLP:conf/hybrid/DInnocenzoAK12}; and \(\varepsilon\)-lumpability~\cite{buchholz1994exact}.
 These are often close to existing qualitative definitions, with some degree of error introduced.
 For a recent overview, and extension to weak and branching bisimulation, see~\cite{DBLP:conf/concur/SporkBKPQ24}.
 It would be interesting to compare these approximate notions to distances and relate them to proofs and logics.

 \ifthenelse{\boolean{showappendix}}{

 \ifthenelse{\boolean{proofsinappendix}}{